 Belmont University's Vision Statement

-Some of the projects Belmont students are involved in already:
+Below are some of the projects that Belmont students are involved in already.

 - English and education majors tutor students at local schools where they gain valuable teaching experience

 - Spanish students team up with community role models in the Belmont/YMCA Latino Achievers program to empower Hispanic youth through activities and mentoring specific to their career dreams

 - Nursing students provide health fairs targeted to specific populations.
 Recent projects focused on the health of adolescents from a wide range of cultural backgrounds and on that of young Sudanese men.

 - Accounting students help neighborhood residents of all ages improve their computer skills

 - French students receive service learning credit towards a French major or minor working with French-speaking Canadians in the education department of Cheekwood Art Museum and Botanical Gardens.